Constrained percolation, Ising model and XOR Ising model on planar lattices: Proof of and

 \subsection{Proof of Part II of \Cref{ipl}.}

 We first assume that $\mu^f$ is $\mathrm{Aut}(\LL_2)$-ergodic.
 Since $\mu^f$ is also symmetric in switching ``$+$'' and ``$-$'' states, $\mu^f$-a.s.\ the number of infinite ``$+$''-clusters and the number of infinite ``$-$''-clusters are equal.
-Then the conclusion under Condition (a) follows from \Cref{p118}.
-The conclusion holds under Conditions (b), (c) and (d) by \Cref{labc}.
+Then the conclusion follows from \Cref{p118}, which implies that if the number of infinite ``$+$''-clusters and the number of infinite ``$-$''-clusters are equal a.s., then both numbers are infinite.

+By \Cref{labc}, if one of the conditions (a), (b), (c) and (d) in \Cref{labc} holds, then $\mu^f$ almost surely there are infinitely many infinite ``$+$''-clusters and infinitely many infinite ``$-$''-clusters.